 She continued, “Volunteer Now promotes a wide range of volunteering opportunities that are just waiting to be loved by someone for example: befriending an older socially isolated person who is confined to their home, Air Ambulance NI has a variety of volunteer roles throughout Northern Ireland or if you don’t want to over commit why not think of event volunteering especially as we have two huge events coming up – in May, The Belfast Marathon and the 148th Open at Portrush in July”

 Volunteer Now is also encouraging organisations to spread the love by telling us about volunteers who may have met through volunteering or what they love about their volunteers and by sharing stories and #LoveToVolunteer on social media.
 If you would like to share your story, contact Julie.firstname.lastname@example.org

-If you would like to make volunteering part of your life in 2019, use the volunteering search bar (at the top of this page) for a wide range of roles available in your area.
+If you would love to get involved in volunteering, use our ‘volunteering opportunities search’ facility for a wide range of roles available in your area.
 Or visit our Latest Opportunitiespage for an idea of the types of opportunities in your area.